 You have to have a registered agent for your new corporation.
 Make sure it’s someone (or a company) who can field state communications during a reliable, business hour schedule and at a firm address.
 Need help finding a registered agent?
 SunDoc provides this service.
 This article will give you more information: What is a Registered Agent?
 Why Do I Need One?

 When developing your company name, choose wisely.
 Do this for the interest of your company’s branding but also to comply with the law.
-This SunDoc article can help: Is My Business Name Available?
-Use it to find out more about searching for a new company name and reserving it with the Secretary of State.
+You can run name searches yourself, or SunDoc is able to perform name searches or reserve your corporation name for you.

 Whichever name you decide on, remember that it has to be available according to the records at the Rhode Island Secretary of State.
 If you do not ensure this, your filing might be rejected.
 Keep in mind other regulations about your name choice as well: It cannot mislead the public, and it can’t cause deception because it is too close to another company’s name.